pure-js/axshare-nav/README.md

 }))
 ```

+Also [Download PhantomJS](http://phantomjs.org/download.html) and ibstall it.

 ## Using

+### First step
+run PhantomJS, using code below

+    phantomjs phantom.js

-Download web page using Save as... in Google Chrome and run the following comman with path to downloaded file like a second argument
+And run the following comman with path to downloaded file like a second argument

+    node app/scraper.js for-scraping/result.html

+or if you just want to test it

     node app/scraper.js for-scraping/example.html

-or

-    node app/scraper.js for-scraping/result.html

-And app will create output directory and output.jade file in te root of current directory
+And app will create output directory with all menu items and output.jade file in te root of current directory

-Also we have phantom js script, run the following code

-    phantomjs phantom.js